 MATERIALS Engineering

-Materials engineers focus on improving what things are made of and how they are made.
-This is where advanced engineering and cuttingedge science meet.
-You'll study how to manipulate the structure and properties of materials at molecular and atomic levels from professors who create advanced materials for everything from energy storage to automotive applications.
-With a foundation in chemistry, physics and math, you'll be poised to choose an area to specialize in for the latter half of your program.
+Materials engineers design and develop new materials and advance processes for producing materials sustainably.
+You'll learn how to manipulate the structure and properties of materials at molecular and atomic levels from professors who have expertise with a range of applications, including renewable energy, biomaterials, automotive and aerospace.
+You'll graduate with a solid foundation in how materials behave, and experience in using state-of-the-art characterization techniques and computer simulations.

-SPECIALIZATIONS
+AREAS OF FOCUS

 - " Biomaterials

 - " Design of Materials

 - " Manufacturing with Materials

 - " Sustainable Materials Processing

 DID YOU KNOW?

-With 200 undergraduates, 100 graduate students, 20 professors and 2,000 alumni, ours is one of the largest materials science departments in North America.
-SAMPLE PEY CO-OP EMPLOYERS Air Liquide Laboratories (Japan) General Electric Canada MIT's Koch Institute (U.S.) Ontario Power Generation Synaptive Medical SAMPLE CAREER TRAJECTORIES Clean Technologies Forensic Engineering Manufacturing Mining and Mineral Processing Transportation and Infrastructure "Materials science touches on every aspect of life and is closely intertwined with other disciplines - which suited me well because my interests as a student were varied, from medicine to forensic science.
+The Department of Materials Science & Engineering is home to the Forensic Engineering certificate - a program that is unique in Canada.
+SAMPLE PEY CO-OP EMPLOYERS Advanced Micro-Devices (U.S.) Air Liquide Laboratories (Japan) General Electric Canada Ontario Power Generation Synaptive Medical SAMPLE CAREER TRAJECTORIES Advanced Electronics Biomaterials Engineering Clean Technologies Forensic Engineering Manufacturing Mining and Mineral Processing on every aspect of life and is closely intertwined with other disciplines - which suited me well because my interests as a student were varied, from medicine to forensic science.
 In my current job, I review designs for devices like rollercoasters.
 With my educational background, I can quickly recognize proposed designs where certain materials won't work together under all conditions, thereby preventing problems in the long run."
-JOELLE JAVIER GRADUATION YEAR: 2010 MEMORABLE EXPERIENCE: For one of her manufacturing projects, she studied the heat treatment of chocolate.
+"Materials science touches JOELLE JAVIER GRADUATION YEAR: 2010 MEMORABLE EXPERIENCE: For one of her manufacturing projects, she studied the heat treatment of chocolate.
 Joelle reports it was a very fulfilling project.
 FUN FACT: In the annual Chariot Race during U of T Engineering's Godiva Week, Joelle and her friends built and raced a chariot made from a dishwasher and won.
-CURRENT JOB: Elevating and Amusement Devices Safety Engineer with the Technical Standards and Safety Authority in Toronto GIVING BACK: After graduation, Joelle taught in DEEP Summer Academy, an on-campus STEM program for high school students (see page 31 for details).

-HARRISON CHEN GRADUATION YEAR: 2016 PEY CO-OP: He improved and streamlined testing and validation processes for medical device startup Conavi Medical.
+CURRENT JOB: Elevating and Amusement Devices Safety Engineer with the Technical Standards and Safety Authority in Toronto.
+GIVING BACK: After graduation, Joelle taught in DEEP Summer Academy, an on-campus STEM program for high school students (see page 31 for details).
+188 HARRISON CHEN GRADUATION YEAR: 2016 PEY CO-OP: He improved and streamlined testing and validation processes for medical device startup Conavi Medical.
 MEMORABLE EXPERIENCE: For his fourth-year capstone project, Harrison developed a polymer-based imaging transducer for minimally invasive heart surgeries.
 FUN FACT: Harrison completed an engineering minor in robotics and mechatronics.
-CURRENT JOB: Junior Member Technical Staff at MDA (MacDonald, Dettwiler and Associates) in Brampton, Ontario
+CURRENT JOB: Member Technical Staff, Mechanical Engineering at MDA (MacDonald, Dettwiler and Associates) in Brampton, Ontario.

 MECHANICAL Engineering

 Mechanical engineers understand the world as parts in motion: from cars to medical devices, all design uses mechanical engineering principles.
 Our program is renowned for its applied approach, where you'll put theory to practice through unique experiential opportunities both in the lab and in the field.
 You'll take courses in physics, risk assessment, thermodynamics, biomechanics and sustainable energy.
 You'll also learn about the physical principles of design: how individual components come together, and how to manufacture objects to make them safe, economical and easy to use.

-SPECIALIZATIONS

-"I chose mechanical engineering

-because of its versatility

-across industries.
-During

-my PEY Co-op position at Conavi, I was involved in mechanical-electrical systems

-development, micro-machining

-and assembly manufacturing

-combined with my coursework,

-helped me move into the

-aerospace industry at MDA

-after graduation.
-Now I help

-to design and manufacture robotics systems for the space and medical industries."

-process, device testing and more.
-These experiences,
+AREAS OF FOCUS

 - " Bioengineering

 - " Energy & Environment

 - " Manufacturing

 - " Mechatronics

 - " Solid Mechanics & Design

 DID YOU KNOW?